RTUITLab/TacticMap/README.md

 [mrtk]:https://github.com/microsoft/MixedRealityToolkit-Unity/releases/tag/v2.4.0

 ---
-### Troubleshooting: ###
 > If you get "Windows Mobile" error while building your project: Open `HoloMapOnline > HoloMapOnline.vcxproj` file in the solution folder.
 At the end of the file, cut out the mention of Windows Mobile.

 > If you get "Failed to connect to server after testing each known IP" error.
-Remove all Win 10 SDK after 10.0.18362.
+Remove all Win 10 SDK after 10.0.18362 or change unity to a newer LTS version.